The Comprehensive Primary Care Update

 Upon completion of this course, participants will be able to:

-- Explain how national payment policies impact primary care practice
+- Discuss how national support for primary care practice continues to expand.